aps-waan/blinkit-sales-analysis/README.md

 # blinkit-sales-analysis
 Retail sales analysis using SQL and Power BI

+## Business Problem

+Retail platforms generate large amounts of transactional data, but identifying meaningful patterns across stores, product categories, and locations can be difficult without structured analysis.
+This project analyzes Blinkit grocery sales data to understand how outlet characteristics, product categories, and city tiers influence revenue performance.
+The goal is to extract insights that could help guide decisions around store expansion, product focus, and operational strategy.

 # Blinkit Retail Sales Analysis

 This project analyzes grocery retail sales data from Blinkit to identify patterns in outlet performance, product categories, and revenue distribution.
 The objective was to build a complete analytics workflow starting from raw data ingestion to SQL analysis and dashboard visualization.